amcsi/amysql/README.md

 * `socket` - socket
 * `defaultAutoCommit` Specify here whether autocommit is on.
 When using mysqli and autocommit is off on the MySQL server, this should be set to false.
 * `autoPingSeconds` Each time a query is executed, it is checked if the given amount of seconds has passed since the last query, and if so, pings the server and reconnects if the connection has been lost.
 It is recommended that this is set to 20 seconds and prevents the script from dying from a 2006 error.
 Off (NULL) by default.
 * `autoReconnect` If this is TRUE and an executed query fails with a 2006 mysql error, try to reconnect with the connection details and attempt to reexecute the query once before giving up.
 It is recommended that you set this to TRUE.
+WARNING: there might be edge cases related to writing data and the max packets setting which may result in 2006 mysql errors even if though the INSERT/UPDATE want through, resulting in a double write.
+I don't quite understand this, but it's never happened to me before.
+If you want to be extra careful, don't set this to TRUE, and only rely on `autoPingSeconds` instead.

 ```php
 <?php